Video games and Linux: 2003

+LGP took interest in publishing Pyrogon games on physical CDs and they released Candy Cruncher.
+Mathieu Pinard from Tribsoft got LGP in contact with Cyberlore to save the Linux port of Majesty because Titan Computer get out of Linux publishing.
+This turn of events helped LGP to release a Majesty for Linux after Pinard closed his company in 2002.

+Timothee Bessett from id Software ported Wolfenstein: Enemy Territory to Linux.

 Around this time many companies, starting with id Software, also began to release legacy source code leading to a proliferation of source ports of older games to Linux and other systems.
 This also helped expand the already existing free and open-source gaming scene, especially with regards to the creation of free first person shooters.
 In addition, numerous game engine recreations have been produced to varying levels of accuracy using reverse engineering or underlying engine code supporting the original game files including on Linux and other niche systems.

+2004

+Ryan ported Unreal Tournament 2004 to Linux for Epic Games and Timothee Bessett from id Software ported Doom 3 to Linux.

+David Hedbor, founder and main programmer of Eon Games ported NingPo MahJong and Hyperspace Delivery Boy! to Linux, which later were published by LGP.

+2005–2007

+Ryan ported Postal²: Share the Pain to Linux published by LGP.

-The company TransGaming marketed as a monthly subscription its own proprietary fork of Wine called WineX in October 2001, later renamed Cedega in 2004 and discontinued in 2011, which aimed for greater compatibility with Microsoft Windows games.
-CodeWeavers also offered an enhanced version of Wine called CrossOver Games.
+CodeWeavers offered an enhanced version of Wine called CrossOver Games.
 The reliance on such compatibility layers remains controversial with concerns that it hinders growth in native development, although this approach was defended based on Loki's demise.
-PlayOnLinux, established in 2007, provides a community implementation.
+PlayOnLinux, established in 2007, provides a community alternative, with various guides being written on how to get games to run through Wine.